Elevenlabs AudioNative Player

 Although the conversions are categorized fairly logically, here’s a quick download for those used to the old advertising targets:

-Campaigns with the goal of Contacts received the following conversion events: contact, submit application, start trial period, subscribe, complete registration, get contact, search, display content, schedule and find location.
+Campaigns with the goal of Contacts received the following conversion events: contact, submit an application, start a trial period, subscribe, complete registration, get contact, search, display content, schedule and find location.
 For the app, this will also include completing a tutorial.

-The following conversion events went into the campaign with a Sales goal: add to cart, add to wish list, search, add payment information, proceed to checkout, start trial period, subscribe, complete registration, make a donation, view content, and, of course, purchase itself.
+The campaign with a sales goal included the following conversion events: add to cart, add to wish list, search, add payment information, proceed to checkout, start trial period, subscribe, complete registration, make a donation, view content, and of course, purchase itself.

 Let's talk!